About

 -

-Private practice origins in Canberra
+Private practice

 I established my private practice in Kamberri/Canberra in 2008 and have worked with a wide range of client groups across my career, including police officers, foreign affairs personnel, and members of the Australian Defence Force.